Coherent sheaves and quantum Coulomb branches I: tilting bundles from integrable systems: Introduction

-with composition induced by convolution. \end{enumerate} The definition of Braverman-Finkelberg-Nakajima is that the functions on the Coulomb branch of the gauge theory of $(G,V)$ arise when we take $\mathcal{M}=\mathcal{M}'=V[[t]]/G[[t]]$, the arc space of the quotient $V/G$; the natural quantization of this ring appears when we consider this same construction $\C^*$-equivariantly for the loop action (where $t$ has weight 1). \begin{physics} As mentioned above, the arc space should give the trivial line, so the BFN construction gives the local operators in the $A$-twist of the $\sigma$-model discussed, with $\C^*$-equivariance giving the $\Omega$-deformed version of these operators (see \cite{NaCoulomb} and \cite[\S 1.3]{BBBDN} for more details). \end{physics}
+The definition of Braverman-Finkelberg-Nakajima is that the functions on the Coulomb branch of the gauge theory of $(G,V)$ arise when we take $\mathcal{M}=\mathcal{M}'=V[[t]]/G[[t]]$, the arc space of the quotient $V/G$; the natural quantization of this ring appears when we consider this same construction $\C^*$-equivariantly for the loop action (where $t$ has weight 1). \begin{physics} As mentioned above, the arc space should give the trivial line, so the BFN construction gives the local operators in the $A$-twist of the $\sigma$-model discussed, with $\C^*$-equivariance giving the $\Omega$-deformed version of these operators (see \cite{NaCoulomb} and \cite[\S 1.3]{BBBDN} for more details). \end{physics}

-However, the utility of this perspective does not stop when we have constructed the Coulomb branch; given any $\C^*$-action $\nu\colon \C^* \to \Aut_G(V)$ on $V$ commuting with $G$, we can consider the image $\nu(t^k)\cdot V[[t]]/G[[t]]$ and the map The BFN resolution $\gls{tM}$ constructed by Braverman-Finkelberg-Nakajima in \cite{BFNline} can be defined the property that with multiplication in the projective coordinate ring given by Yoneda product.
+However, the utility of this perspective does not stop when we have constructed the Coulomb branch; given any $\C^*$-action $\nu\colon \C^* \to \Aut_G(V)$ on $V$ commuting with $G$, we can consider the image $\nu(t^k)\cdot V[[t]]/G[[t]]$ and the map The BFN resolution $\tM$ constructed by Braverman-Finkelberg-Nakajima in \cite{BFNline} can be defined the property that with multiplication in the projective coordinate ring given by Yoneda product.
 Loop equivariantly, these spaces are not isomorphic, but instead give a $\Z$-algebra in the sense of Gordon and Stafford \cite{GS}; as discussed in \cite[\S 5.2]{BLPWquant}, this is the quantum homogeneous coordinate ring of a quantization of $\tilde{M}$.